Florida GOP eases path for Trump to pursue casino license

 The lone senate Republican to oppose the measure, Sen. Jeff Brandes said the “15 mile” language seems specifically directed to benefit Trump and the Fontainebleau, which is also just outside the 15-mile radius.

-“The two most likely facilities would be Trump’s Doral and the Fountainebleau,” said Brandes, who represents Pinellas County on Florida’s Gulf coast.
+“The two most likely facilities would be Trump’s Doral and the Fountainebleau,” said Brandes, who represents Pinellas County on Florida’s Gulf Coast.
 A spokesman for Soffer did not immediately respond to a request for comment.

 Sen. Jason Pizzo, whose district is in Miami-Dade County, said he’s tried to find out why a 15-mile buffer was included in the compact given that locations such as Disney World have much larger buffers between themselves and potential casino sites.
 He said he couldn’t get a direct answer from the bills’ sponsors.